Labour Law and Employment

 A number of our clients are active not only in the Czech Republic but also in other EU and non-EU countries.
 Often this necessitates the secondment of employees abroad.
 Although it might seem that the free movement of persons and services means there are hardly any restrictions on the secondment of workers between EU countries, in fact this is not the case.
 Regulations on the provision of comparable conditions and social security lead to many obligations and restrictions which employers need to be aware of and comply with prior to sending employees abroad, if they wish to avoid possible problems and sanctions in foreign countries.

-The fact that PRK belongs to the Lex Mundi global network of law firms and is part of the CELIA Alliance means that we can provide clients with comprehensive information on the foreign secondment of employees, including the application of local laws.
+The fact that PRK belongs to the Lex Mundi global network of law firms means that we can provide clients with comprehensive information on the foreign secondment of employees, including the application of local laws.
 We do this by working closely with our partner firms in other countries.

 Trade unions and collective bargaining